puppetlabs-toy-chest/razor-server/doc/hooks.md

 hook scripts for a certain event are run (in an indeterminate order) when that event occurs.

-## Creating hooks

-The `create-hook` command is used to create a hook from a hook type:

-    > razor create-hook --name myhook --hook-type some_hook \
-        --configuration foo=7 --configuration bar=rhubarb

-Similarly, the `delete-hook` command is used to remove a hook.

 ## Event scripts

 The general protocol is that hook event scripts receive a JSON object on